-For the first time in its history, legions of civilians in Myanmar, also known as Burma, are forging courageous resistance against a bloody military dictatorship — together.
+In Myanmar, also known as Burma, legions of civilians are forging courageous resistance against a bloody military dictatorship — united as perhaps never before.
 This in a country of enormous ethnic diversity, many languages and religions, and entrenched sexism.
 Such defiance reflects a desperate yearning for genuine democracy.

 In the November 2020 elections, when the military’s party lost by 83%, the generals declared the outcome fraudulent.
 On Feb.
 1 they deposed Aung San Suu Kyi’s civilian government.
 Four days later, ethnic minority activists, female garment workers, and students took to the streets in outraged protest.
 The military, called Tatmadaw, has been murdering and arresting rebels ever since.
 So far, nearly 1,000 people have been killed, several thousand detained, and hundreds of thousands displaced by merciless martial law.

 Although unions were illegal until 2011, union and non-union workers from every sector have protested the coup with a wave of strikes.
 Millions joined a general strike in late February.
 Medical workers have closed down public hospitals and set up free clinics.
 A nationwide “silent strike” has emptied the streets of millions who simply stay home.
 On May 7, the major unions called for a total strike.
 Myanmar’s economy is paralyzed.

 As of early May, pro-democracy forces were increasingly engaged in armed struggle, led and trained by militias based in border ethnic regions where the military is conducting deadly air strikes.
 Given the massive scale of opposition and ruthlessness of the Tatmadaw, some soldiers are defecting and protecting protesters!
 The rebellion is far from over, as forces solidify, armed resistance climbs, and demands for international help ring out.